DIV-Nav: Open-Vocabulary Spatial Relationships for Multi-Object Navigation: Method

-We greedily select the highest-scoring navigation goal from either frontier-based or cluster-based candidates.
-Path planning uses A* on the navigable map $\mathcal{N}$ to compute collision-free trajectories.
+A key property of this frontier scoring is that $S_\mathrm{comb}$, through its intersection term, biases exploration toward regions where \emph{all} decomposed sub-targets are likely to co-exist.
+This steers the robot away from isolated instances of any single object and toward the specific location where the full spatial relationship can be verified, a behavior that single-object navigation scores cannot produce.

+The robot greedily selects the highest-scoring candidate from either source, and A* on $\mathcal{N}$ computes a collision-free path.
+During navigation, object detections are gated by a consensus filter: a candidate is accepted only when the detector fires \emph{and} the current cell falls in the top 5-percentile of $S_\mathrm{comb}$, suppressing detections of objects that match the target type but are in the wrong spatial context.

-During navigation, we employ object detection with consensus filtering, requiring both detector activation and high $S_{\text{comb}}(x,y)$ values (top 5-percentile) for positive identification.
-Upon successful detection, the robot approaches the target location, which we obtain by projecting the detection into 3D space using the depth image.
-Moreover, we extend the validation step by prompting the LVLM to confirm that 1) the primary target is present and 2) the overall natural language prompt is satisfied.
-If the LVLM confirms that the conditions are satisfied, we approach the object within $0.5\,\mathrm{m}$ and terminate the search.
+Upon a passing detection, the robot approaches within $0.5\,\mathrm{m}$ and triggers LVLM validation, prompting it to confirm (1) that the primary target is present and (2) that the original spatial constraint is satisfied.
+If the LVLM confirms that the conditions are satisfied, we terminate the search.
 We reset the searched map, and receive a new natural language query if available.